paper-skyline/ftnt_sdwan/ADVPN_7_2/SD-WAN with ADVPN Hub-Spoke.md

 config vpn ipsec phase2-interface
     edit "hub-isp1-p2"
         set phase1name "hub-isp1-p1"
-        set proposal aes256-sha384 # NSA recommneded setting.
-This has to match spokes and both sides must be capable of supporting it. set dhgrp 20 16 # NSA recommneded setting.
+        set proposal aes256-sha384 # NSA recommended setting.
+This has to match spokes and both sides must be capable of supporting it. set dhgrp 20 16 # NSA recommended setting.
 This has to match spokes and both sides must be capable of supporting it. next
     edit "hub-isp2-p2"
         set phase1name "hub-isp2-p1"
-        set proposal aes256-sha384 # NSA recommneded setting.
-This has to match spokes and both sides must be capable of supporting it. set dhgrp 20 16 # NSA recommneded setting.
+        set proposal aes256-sha384 # NSA recommended setting.
+This has to match spokes and both sides must be capable of supporting it. set dhgrp 20 16 # NSA recommended setting.
 This has to match spokes and both sides must be capable of supporting it. next end
 ```